Guiding You Through The Probate Process

-Dorian, Goldstein, Wisniewski & Orchinik, P.C., has helped families resolve probate and estate administration concerns for more than three decades.
-Our experienced estate attorneys represent executors and personal administrators in probate proceedings.
+Dorian, Goldstein, Wisniewski & Orchinik, P.C., has helped families resolve probate and estate administration concerns for more than four decades.
+Our experienced estate attorneys represent executors and personal administrators in probate proceedings in Bucks County and throughout Southeastern Pennsylvania.
 As an executor or executrix, you may have many questions about your responsibilities.
 We stand ready to help you through the difficult process of estate administration and probate.

 Our complete range of probate and estate administration services include:

 - Handling intestate affairs if no will is present

 - Paying creditors